harmony-ac/harmony-code/README.md

----
-steps:
-  Have Node.js installed: command -v node
-  '{} by running': run "$script"; assert_success
-  this will output: assert_output "$expected" a file {code} will be created {}: assert_file_exists $1
----

 # Harmony Code

 A test design & BDD tool that helps you separate the _what_ to test from the _how_ to automate it.
-You write test cases in a simple Markdown format, and then automate them with your favorite test framework.
+You write test cases in a simple Markdown format, and then automate them with Vitest (and soon with many more frameworks and languages).

-(This readme itself is a Harmony Code file.
-Scroll to the end to see how it is automated.)
+(**Note**: There have been big changes since v0.2.)

 ## Usage